mgsosna/mattsosna.com/_posts/computer_science/2021-08-12-CSDS-intro.md

 The flexibility of data types and list length make linked lists attractive, but this flexibility comes with a cost. **Typically only the _head_ of the list is exposed to a program, meaning there's no $O(1)$ retrieval** for any element besides the first node.
 This means that the 100th element requires 100 steps to reach, since we need to traverse the list from the start.

-If we want to get creative, we can make our linked lists more versatile by [adding pointers to the _previous_ nodes and exposing the tail](https://www.tutorialspoint.com/data_structures_algorithms/doubly_linked_list_algorithm.htm), or by [making the list circular](https://www.tutorialspoint.com/data_structures_algorithms/circular_linked_list_algorithm.htm).
+We can make our linked lists more versatile by [adding pointers to the _previous_ nodes and exposing the tail](https://www.tutorialspoint.com/data_structures_algorithms/doubly_linked_list_algorithm.htm), or by [making the list circular](https://www.tutorialspoint.com/data_structures_algorithms/circular_linked_list_algorithm.htm).
 But overall, choosing linked lists over arrays means paying a cost for flexibility.

 ### Implementation
-To recreate a linked list in Python, we start with the node.
+To create a linked list in Python, we start by defining the node.
 There are only two pieces we need: the data the node holds, and a pointer to the next node in the list.
 We also add a `__repr__` method to make it easier to see what the node contains.

 {% include header-python.html %}
 ```python